Azithromycin is an antibiotic that stops the growth of bacteria that can cause infections such as:

 Azithromycin comes in oral tablets, oral capsules, oral suspension, eye drops, and an injectable form.
 You can usually take the oral forms with or without food.
 But can you also take this drug with your favorite alcoholic beverage?

-Azithromycin usually starts to work quickly, often within the first couple of days after you start taking it.
-You’ll probably feel well enough to resume your normal activities soon after you start it.
+Azithromycin starts to work quickly, often within the first couple of days after you start taking it.
+You’ll probably feel well enough to resume your normal activities soon after you start the drug.
 Still, you may want to hold off from enjoying your favorite cocktails until you finish treatment.

 Alcohol doesn’t appear to reduce the effectiveness of azithromycin.
-A study done on rats published in Alcoholism: Clinical & Experimental Research found that alcohol doesn’t prevent azithromycin from stopping your bacterial infection.
+A study done on rats published in Alcoholism: Clinical & Experimental Research found that alcohol doesn’t prevent azithromycin from treating the bacterial infection.

-That said, drinking alcohol can cause temporary liver damage in some people that may increase the severity of some of the unpleasant side effects of this drug.
+That said, drinking alcohol can cause temporary liver damage in some people.
+This may increase the severity of some of the unpleasant side effects of this drug.
 Alcohol is also dehydrating.
 Dehydration can increase the risk of side effects or make them worse if you already have them.
 These side effects can include:

 - stomach pain

 In rare cases, azithromycin itself can also cause liver damage and result in more severe side effects.
-It’s a good idea to avoid doing anything that creates extra stress on your liver, such as drinking alcohol, while you take it.
+It’s a good idea to avoid doing anything that creates extra stress on your liver, such as drinking alcohol, while you take the drug.

 Talk with your doctor before taking azithromycin if you take other drugs, including: